Glastonbury Abbey travel guide

 Located in Glastonbury, England

 Glastonbury Abbey is conveniently accessible by various transportation options in Glastonbury, England.
-If you're flying in, Bristol Airport is approximately 16.3 miles (26.3 km) away from Glastonbury.
+If you're flying in, Bristol Airport is approximately 16.3 miles (26.3 km) away from the town center.
 From there, you can easily reach Glastonbury Abbey by taxi or shuttle.

 For those already in Glastonbury, buses, taxis, and walking are viable options to reach Glastonbury Abbey, which is located 0.1 miles (0.2 km) from the city center.
-You can also rent a car and drive to Glastonbury Abbey, providing flexibility to explore at your leisure.
-Its exact address is Magdalene St, Glastonbury BA6 9EL, UK, England.
+Its exact address is Magdalene St, Glastonbury BA6 9EL, UK.

 With your transportation plans sorted, get ready for an unforgettable experience at Glastonbury Abbey!